piotrmurach/finite_machine/README.md

   fm.current # => :none
 ```

-If you specify initial state using `initial` helper then an `init` event will be created and triggered when the state machine is constructed.
+If you specify initial state using the `initial` helper, an `init` event will be created and triggered when the state machine is created.

 ```ruby
   fm = FiniteMachine.define do